remance/Masendor/data/ruleset/tutorial/map/testmap/readme.md

 Leader: Number or list of leader id number depending on genre setting, int or int,int,int,int.
 In case of list 0 means empty.

 Leader Position: Mean different thing depending on genre mode, army position of leader.
-Or position of subunit that leader is attached to, do not put multiple leader into same subunit except empty leader.
-Leader position does not count 0 subunit in position row, for example row 1 of 1,2,5,1,0,9 position 5 will attach leader to the sixth subunit 9.
+Or position of subunit that leader is attached to, do not put multiple leader into same subunit except empty (None) leader.

 Faction: Faction ID (not team), int number